-- contact the suspects or persons he/she considers to be involved in the case, attempting to determine the facts on his own or to request restoration of the previous situation, - communicate the case or discuss facts, suspicions, or accusations with any third party. - 2.
-Obligations of the Managers of the Organization and the Managers of the Programs
+- contact the suspects or persons he/she considers to be involved in the case, attempting to determine the facts on his own or to request restoration of the previous situation, - communicate the case or discuss facts, suspicions, or accusations with any third party.

+2. Obligations of the CEO & Heads of Departments

-The Managers of the Organization and of the Programs should, cultivate a culture of zero tolerance for fraud and corruption and ensure that any practice contrary to this Policy is dealt with proactively and repressively.
+The CEO of the Organization and Heads of Departments should cultivate a culture of zero tolerance for fraud and corruption and ensure that any practice contrary to this Policy is dealt with proactively and repressively.
 They should also take care to prevent and avoid wrongdoing, irregularities and improper or malicious acts that could endanger the reputation and interests of Irida Women's Center, its funders, donors, beneficiaries and third parties, but also its programs, projects, and actions in general.